aeternity/aeternity/docs/fork-resistance.md

 competing forks, and setting the fork resistance too low might increase the risk of chain splits, where different nodes end up on different forks and cannot resolve the situation without manual intervention.

+From a user experience perspective, fork resistance sets an upper bound on the confirmation time needed to secure high-value transactions, since there is no need to wait longer than the configured fork resistance depth.
+Once the generation that contains a transaction is at or below the finalized depth, the transaction _cannot_ be evicted, either accidentally or through a malicious attack.
+Using the default setting of `100`, this would mean that a block confirmation time of 100 key blocks (5 hours) will be sufficient to protect any transaction amount.